HL7/US-Core/input/pagecontent/screening-and-assessments.md

 US Core uses broadly defined value sets that contain concepts used across many use cases, including SDOH.
 The figure below illustrates how the Gravity value sets are grouped for use in the US Core Condition Problems and Health Concerns Profile and how the grouped valueset is compatible with the US Core Problem code valueset.
 When recording SDOH data US Core Profiles, servers **SHOULD** use the SDOH value sets listed above.

-{% include img-med.html img=" sdoh_condition.svg" caption=" Example of SDOH Grouping Value set in US Core Condition Codes Value Set" %}
+{% include img-med.html img="sdoh_condition.svg" caption=" Example of SDOH Grouping Value set in US Core Condition Codes Value Set" %}

 ---